It4innovations/hyperqueue/README.md

 * [ ] Python API
 * [ ] "hq top" -- an analogue to "top" but over all cluster
 * [ ] Auto-submit into SLURM/PBS

+# Acknowledgement

+* This work was supported by the LIGATE project.
+This project has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 956137.
+The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Italy, Sweden, Austria, the Czech Republic, Switzerland.

+* This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90140).